Mirror Fetish

 Safety, consent & law

 The interest is benign and involves consenting adults and ordinary household equipment, with no safety or legal concerns beyond mutual consent and basic privacy.
-The one consent point worth stating plainly is that a reflected image must not be captured, recorded or shared without everyone's explicit agreement: the distinction between a private mirror and a recording is exactly the distinction between an in-the-moment view and a durable, shareable file.
+One consent point is worth stating plainly: a reflected image must not be captured, recorded or shared without everyone's explicit agreement.
+The distinction between a private mirror and a recording is exactly the distinction between an in-the-moment view and a durable, shareable file.

 - Recording Fetish44/100Acts & ActivitiesAn interest in photographing or recording one's own consensual sexual activity, where capturing the moment and later viewing the imagery is itself arousing.
 It is benign when every adult depicted consents and the material is kept private.44